arizzuto98/FireSizePrediction/README.md

                                                    scaling)
 ```

 **1. Memory-efficient data loading.** The datacube is loaded with xarray using optimized chunk parameters (`{'time': 20, 'x': 100, 'y': 100}`) and immediately subset to the Greek region (19.5–28.5°E, 34.5–42.0°N).
-This cut memory requirements ~85% versus naive loading and was the core challenge of the project — at 648GB, the dataset can never be held in RAM at once.
+This cut memory requirements ~85% versus naive loading and was the core challenge of the project.
+At 648GB, the dataset can never be held in RAM at once.

 **2. Preprocessing.** Five environmental variables known to drive fire behavior are extracted: temperature, relative humidity, wind speed, NDVI (vegetation health), and soil moisture index.
 Missing values (~10% of data, mostly from cloud cover) are mean-imputed per variable, and all features are standardized.

-**3. Surrogate risk modeling (DSAGE-inspired).** A Random Forest regressor, adapted from the [DSAGE](https://proceedings.neurips.cc/paper_files/paper/2022/file/f649556471416b35e60ae0de7c1e3619-Paper-Conference.pdf) surrogate approach, learns fire risk from a sample of locations and then predicts risk across the entire study grid — avoiding full-datacube computation while still producing region-wide risk maps.
+**3. Surrogate risk modeling (DSAGE-inspired).** A Random Forest regressor, adapted from the [DSAGE](https://proceedings.neurips.cc/paper_files/paper/2022/file/f649556471416b35e60ae0de7c1e3619-Paper-Conference.pdf) surrogate approach, learns fire risk from a sample of locations and then predicts risk across the entire study grid.
+It avoids full-datacube computation while still producing region-wide risk maps.

 **4. Fire size classification.** A TensorFlow neural network (64→32→3 architecture with batch normalization and dropout) classifies fire events into size categories.
 Feature importance analysis identified soil moisture (31.5%) and vegetation index (23.2%) as the strongest predictors, consistent with fire ecology.